-SOPHIA Oxford enables businesses to incorporate key social indicators into sustainable business practices that improve the impact of their social investments and the lives of their employees.
+SOPHIA Oxford enables businesses to incorporate key social indicators into sustainable business practices that improve the impact of their social investments and the lives of their employees and customers.

 SOPHIA Oxford was formed by Oxford University, as a not-for-profit partner of Oxford Poverty and Human Development Initiative (OPHI).
 Over the past decade OPHI has developed the field of multidimensional measurement, focused primarily on poverty and wellbeing, expanding its research and social policy uses.
 The OPHI multidimensional poverty approach has been adopted by the United Nations Development Program, the World Bank and as an official measure of poverty by more than thirty countries.
 SOPHIA Oxford is bringing this world class methodology to the private sector.

-Wise Responder Action Kit (WiRe) is a set of tools that allows the company to understand the level of multidimensional wellbeing of its employees families, and to manage programs that improve their quality of life.
+Wise Responder Action Kit (WiRe) is a set of tools that allows the company to understand the level of multidimensional wellbeing of its employees’ families, and customers and to manage programs that improve their quality of life.
 It is available for companies in Latin America and the Caribbean, directly from SOPHIA Oxford or through our partners DataLab (Chile) Inclusion SAS (Colombia) and RS-Sostenible (Mexico).

 We care about those who are poor in key life necessities.
 We care about those who are powerful and wealthy.
 We believe that in bringing them together, we can end poverty.